 Most of the time, the first dose of vaccines strengthens the pet’s immune system, while subsequent vaccines stimulate the immune system further.

-This way, they are able to produce enough antibodies to protect themselves in the long run.
+This way, they can produce enough antibodies to protect themselves in the long run.

 What Are the Side Effects Involved?